-In this post we comprehensively discuss the various forms of active filter circuits, and learn about their working, types, characteristics, and practical applications circuits.
+In this post we comprehensively discuss 10 different types of active filter circuits which can be used for filtering music and audio with the desired levels of bass and treble effects.
+We also learn about their working, types, characteristics, and practical applications circuits.

 Contributed By: Ken Madison